sagemath/trac_to_gh/Issue 2146.md

 # Issue 2146: PolyBoRi random_element is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2146

 Original creator: was